Planning

 Optimizing the East Coast 12-Meter Manual

 These are the famous EC12 Manuals you may have heard about.
 Some very capable EC12 sailors in the Northwest and following some serious studies and testing, prepared these two books.
 In many ways what you see here in a website format is what they presented in book form with excellent drawings.
 Some of the building information has evolved into more refinements and simplicity but the first book is still a reference piece for the serious EC12 builder.
 The second book, published a couple of years later, contains very good discussions as to why certain considerations should be made in the building process to enhance the performance of the yacht.
-While some of this may seem extreme to a modeler it presents the concept for understanding and in that lies the value of the book.
+While some of this may seem extreme to a modeler it presents the concept for understanding and in that lays the value of the book.
 If you are really interested in the finer points of modeling and EC12 performance, this will be interesting reading to you.

-Equipment Board
+System Board

 Sail Winch

 The RMG SmartWinch out of Australia is the finest and most technologically current sail winch in the world for the EC12 and many other models.
 This is what you want for a new build and even refitting an old boat.
+The 280 series is used for this boat with a 32mm spiral drum.

 Ballast